treasure-data/treasure-boxes/machine-learning-box/skyfox/README.md

 Skyfox requires AWS S3 to train models and predict with models.
 You have to prepare AWS S3.

 ### Configuration
-Following workflows require to set [config/common.yml](./config/common.yml) with your environment.
+Following workflows require to set [config/common.yml](./config/common.yml) with your environment and secret variables.

+#### config/common.yml
 |Key|Description|Sample|
 |--|--|--|--|
 |td.database|Database name to put sample data|skyfox|